sangh/IrssiProxyBacklogWindowSend/readme.md

 It will start the autologging feature on load (or startup if you have the script load on `irssi` startup).
-When a client connects it will stop the autolog, playback any lines in the log that are a message to a newly created window and channel called `#backlog`, and clear the autolog.
-Now this means that the client will need to close the `#backlog` channel *and window* or the next time another window will be created and that channel played back (I should fix this).
-I'm not sure if all clients can do that.
+When a client connects it will stop the autolog, playback any lines in the log that are a message to a newly created window and channel called `#backlog` (unless a channel called that already exists, in which case it will use that), clear the autolog, and restarts the autolog.
+When a disconnect message is received the autolog is cleared.
+Now this means that the client will need to close the `#backlog` channel *and window* or the next time another window will be created.
+It also means that there is a chance that if the client times-out (never sends a disconnect) then it may get more of a backlog than needed, but this is better than if it times out and misses everything until a clear or another disconnect.

 Bugs
 ====
-*  Should not open a new window if `#backlog` was left open.
-*  Doesn't always handle hanging connections properly (not really sure how I could detect that this is happening, maybe have a ping and timeout timer?).
+*  Doesn't always handle hanging connections properly (not really sure how I could detect that this is happening, or that a particular message was actually delivered).

 The Story of why I wrote this.
 ==============================